manfromarce/DocSharp/README.md

 - Publish NuGet packages
 - Support more elements and attributes
-- Documentation (for now you can refer to the sample app)
+- Documentation (for now you can refer to the sample app).
+When ready, any documentation will be available in the project Wiki.

 ### Credits